Skip to main content

 First, switch to the retention insight tab and select the events you want to analyze.

-As the second event, we can pick Payment received.
+For the second event, we can pick Payment received.

 image